 Amica is a mutual company and was founded in 1907.
 This makes Amica the oldest mutual insurer of vehicles in the U.S. A mutual company is structured so dividends can be returned to policyholders on an annual basis if certain financial metrics are met.
 Amica offers unique dividend policies that could help you recoup some of your annual premium each year.
 If you are interested in getting a quote from Amica, you can visit its website at amica.com.

 State Farm vs Amica: car insurance rates comparison

 Both State Farm and Amica are included on Bankrate’s list of best car insurance companies.
 Both earn high financial strength ratings, with an A++ and A+ rating through AM Best, and above-average claims satisfaction scores from J.D.
 Power.
 A comparison of average rates from Quadrant Information Services shows State Farm is slightly less expensive than Amica, but remember that rates are highly dependent on personal factors.
 We combined all these metrics into a Bankrate Score on a 5.0 scale.
 State Farm edges out Amica in the Bankrate Score calculations.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Rates by credit score

 The following annual premiums show the impact that credit scores could have on premiums in states where credit is used as a rating factor.
-When comparing State Farm vs Amica, Amica offers lower rates to those with poor or average credit, but there is not much of a difference in rates for someone with good or excellent credit.
+However, in California, Hawaii, Massachusetts and Michigan, your credit should not affect your premium.
+When comparing State Farm vs. Amica, Amica offers lower rates to those with poor or average credit, but State Farm’s rates are lower for the good and excellent credit tiers.

 |Car insurance company||Poor||Average||Good||Excellent|